erikvanoosten/metrics-scala/README.md

 ## Download 2.x and 3.x

 In the 2.x and 3.x versions you depend on a single artifact.
-Different versions target a different Akka/Scala combinations.
+Different versions target different Akka/Scala combinations.
 See [all available versions](/docs/AvailableVersions.md) to select the appropriate version.

 Here are examples for metrics-scala 3.5.9 and Akka 2.4 (and Scala 2.12 in the Maven example):